aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mappeddatafieldcollection/item/_index.md

 title: MappedDataFieldCollection.Item
 linktitle: Item
 second_title: Aspose.Words for .NET API Reference
-description: MappedDataFieldCollection property.
+description: MappedDataFieldCollection Item property.
 Gets or sets the name of the field in the data source associated with the specified mail merge field in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.mailmerging/mappeddatafieldcollection/item/